 Many scientists refer to cats as semi-domesticated.
 The first known cats kept as pets date back about 9000 years.
 It is no surprise that cats were likely domesticated to use their hunting skills to protect food, such as grains.
 Think about this for a moment.
 Cats became pets because of their hunting skills, and boom, we spend all our time as owners (I know cats don’t really have owners) trying to break them of their hunting prowess.

 A cat’s nose contains about 200 million nerve cells, which means her sense of smell is fourteen times more sensitive than your own.

 It’s not that easy.
 Not all cats are created equal – who knew!
 Some of our beloved cats have a much stronger hunting instinct despite having ample supplies of food from humans.

 We had a cat who was an avid hunter.
+We have had to ask the question, how to stop my cat killing animals?
 The cat came into our lives as a rescue after having lived on the street for several months.
 There are many challenges with having a (previously abused) street-smart cat, one being the inability to turn him into an indoor-only cat, the other was to quell his amazing hunting skills.
 Georgie (our cat) was a killing machine.